lightning/bolts/history/www-reputation-credentials-protocol.md

 shenanigans of a HTLC forward (e.g offline routing hop, spontaneously congestioned channel), there is a major drawback as it introduces a permanent overhead fee for the network participants.

-In contract, another type of reputation-based solution can be introduced by formalizing a new assumption "Reputation incentives HTLC senders to behave-well, if there is an adequate proportion between the acquisition cost and the amount of resources credited in function of said reputation".
+In contrast, another type of reputation-based solution can be introduced by formalizing a new assumption "Reputation incentives HTLC senders to behave-well, if there is an adequate proportion between the acquisition cost and the amount of resources credited in function of said reputation".
 This assumption is in fact analoguous to the one underpining routing scoring algorithms incentiving the routing hops reliability.
-A reputation system attached to the HTLC forward, not only can protect against malicious jamming entity but also can offer the traffic shapping tooling for node operators to improve the quality of their inbound HTLC across time.
+A reputation system attached to the HTLC forward, not only can protect against malicious jamming entity but also can offer the traffic shapping tool for node operators to improve the quality of their inbound HTLC across time.

 # Proposed solution